IrisBroadcast/irisbroadcast.github.io/README.md

 Home - [About ACIP](README_ABOUT.md) - [Contributers](README_CONTRIBUTERS.md)

 # Welcome ([GitHub Project frontpage](http://github.com/irisbroadcast))
 IRIS Broadcast is a project founded in Sweden to publish Open Source software for professional radio broadcast.
+Our hope is that you'll find it useful.
+Possible even contributing to future development.
+These applications are used in a 24/7 365 broadcast environment.
+The first application we published is the IRIS Codec Call Monitor.

+Our solutions are based on the EBU and IETF standards and are built for national public radio to manage our external contribution platform.

+IRIS Broadcast is a project founded in Sweden to publish Open Source software for professional radio broadcast.
 The IRIS Codec Call Monitor (CCM) is available for download on GitHub.com.

 CCM contains both a live overview of the current broadcasts in our SIP-based contribution network as well as a management platform and a discovery service frequently described as the “Active Phonebook”.
 The platform is used 24/7 producing over 2500 hours of live radio every month.

-The journey from our launch in May 2017 to the initial release of the software November 1st 2017 has been be covered on this website as well as on Twitter (@irisbroadcast).
-Now the journey continues – forming an open project, creating a dialog with our users and interacting to produce better software.

-Our solutions are based on the EBU and IETF standards and are built for national public radio to manage our external contribution platform.

 The CCM software is the heart of the IP based contribution network, giving users an overview of the live calls.
 It also provides a dynamic directory service to all codecs.